IBM/powerai-market-sentiment/README.md

 ![](doc/source/images/scatter-graph.png)

 The final analysis from the EDA are as follows:
-- The Austrailian Index close from the same day is a strong predictor for the close of the Nasdaq Energy Index.
+- The Australian Index close from the same day is a strong predictor for the close of the Nasdaq Energy Index.
 - European indices are a significant predictor for the close of the Nasdaq Energy Index.